The Critical Role of Process Servers in Foreclosure Proceedings

 modern house with crooked foreclosure sign in suburbs

-Serving the Summons and Complaint
+Serving the Documents

 The Start of the Legal Process